The Current Best — and Possibly the Only — DAC You Will Ever Need

 Dynamic range figures reach 130–131dB in U-H gain mode — numbers that were associated with considerably more expensive equipment just a few years ago.

-The background noise FFT at the balanced output is about as quiet as a DAC can measure — a noise floor sitting at or below −165dBrA with no mains hum or spurious tones of concern:
+The background noise FFT at the balanced output is extremely quiet, with a noise floor sitting at or below −165dBrA and no mains hum or spurious tones of concern:

 The 1kHz FFT at the balanced output shows the fundamental and harmonics clearly, with the harmonics so far below the signal that they are inaudible under any realistic condition: